 - Run DRCs and SSN Analysis

 SSN analysis estimates the disruption that simultaneously switching outputs can cause on other output ports in an I/O bank.
 The calculation and estimates incorporate I/O bank-specific electrical characteristics into the prediction to identify potential noise-related issues in your design.
-For information, see Working with SSN Analysis.Note: SSN analysis estimates are intended to identify potential noise-related issues in your design and are not intended as final design sign-off criteria.Recommended: AMD recommends that you run DRCs and SSN analysis after synthesis, prior to implementation, as well as after implementation.
+For information, see Working with SSN Analysis.Note: SSN analysis estimates are intended to identify potential noise-related issues in your design and are not intended as final design sign-off criteria.Recommended: Xilinx recommends that you run DRCs and SSN analysis after synthesis, prior to implementation, as well as after implementation.
 This enables you to catch issues early in the design cycle.

 - Implement Design

-You must implement the design before generating a bitstream to configure your AMD device.
+You must implement the design before generating a bitstream to configure your Xilinx device.
 During implementation, the Vivado tools place design elements onto device resources, route the design network, and optimize to reduce power and close timing.
 For more information, see the Vivado Design Suite User Guide: Synthesis (UG901) and Vivado Design Suite User Guide: Implementation (UG904).